UniMath/agda-unimath/src/foundation/fibered-maps.lagda.md

   compute-fibered-map-empty = compute-fibered-map-is-empty f g id
 ```

-### If the bottom right corner is contractible, the type of fibered maps is equivalent `A → B`
+### If the bottom right corner is contractible, the type of fibered maps is equivalent to maps `A → B`

 ```text
   A -----> B